sanderzirel/CGI-Booking-Application/documentation/documentation.md

 I estimate that I spent approximately 20–25 hours working on this project.

 I used AI to help me guide through problems where I didn't know how to start.
 I also used websites such as **Stack Overflow** to solve specific problems, for example when implementing a dropdown menu.

+Booking form doesn't check for input values right now.
+This can be implemented in the future.